-Socrata supports public sector organizations in improving their transparency, citizen service, and data-driven decision-making.
-We therefore take the security of our systems extremely seriously, and value the role of the security researcher community in our efforts.
+Data & Insights supports public sector organizations in improving their transparency, citizen service, and data-driven decision-making.
+We, therefore, take the security of our systems extremely seriously and value the role of the security researcher community in our efforts.
 The disclosure of security vulnerabilities by security researchers helps us to ensure the security and privacy of our users' data.

 To manage the risk of outages or performance degradation related to vulnerability testing, we have introduced new vulnerability testing guidelines.
-These guidelines apply to all vulnerability testing activity against any Socrata-powered site.
+These guidelines apply to all vulnerability testing activity against any Data & Insights-powered site.

 First and foremost, please note that you will be performing a test against a production environment!